-- records of dates of birth, addresses and contact details;
+- records of dates of birth, addresses and contact details (including emergency contacts);

-- payroll, attendance and leave records;
+- payroll (including Superannuation), attendance and leave records (including medical certificates);

 - performance management and evaluation records;

 - training records;

+- flexible working arrangements;

 - workers compensation records;

+- vaccination status;

 - work health and safety records; and

-- records of gender, ethnicity and disability of employees for equal employment opportunity reporting purposes.
+- records for equal employment opportunity reporting purposes.

-An employee of NSW Treasury may access their own file under the supervision of HR staff.
+An employee or contractor of NSW Treasury may access most of their records via self-service platforms (such as SAP or Cornerstone).
+They can also access the entirety of their own file under the supervision of HR staff.